igorskyflyer/npm-keppo/README.md

  decreaseMajor(major?: number = 1): Keppo
 ```

-decreases the major version number for the provided value.
+Decreases the major version number for the provided value.

 `major: number = 1` => The major version number to decrease by, defaults to `1`.